gyselax/gyselalibxx/src/geometryRTheta/advection_field/README.md

 * and the another returning the advection field along the axis of the logical domain: $`A = (A_r, A_\theta)`$.

 The PolarSplineFEMPoissonLikeSolver can return the solution $`\phi`$ of the PDE under two forms:
-* a Chunk of values of the solution on the mesh points of the grid;
+* a Field of values of the solution on the mesh points of the grid;
 * a PolarSpline representation of the solution.

 The AdvectionFieldFinder can handle as input the two forms.
-If a Chunk is given as input, it computes the spline representation (on the cross-product of two 1D bases) using a SplineBuilder2D.
+If a Field is given as input, it computes the spline representation (on the cross-product of two 1D bases) using a SplineBuilder2D.
 The spline representation is needed to compute the derivatives of the function $`\phi`$.
 If the PolarSpline representation is given as input, it can directly compute the derivatives of the function $`\phi`$.